 Scorpio Bulkers Inc. Announces the Sale of a Kamsarmax Vessel

-the SBI Sousta, a 2016 built non-scrubber-fitted Kamsarmax vessel, for approximately $18.5 million.
+the SBI Conga, a Kamsarmax vessel built in 2015, for $18.4 million.
 Delivery of the vessel is expected to take place in the fourth quarter of 2020.
-The sale is

-expected to generate additional liquidity of approximately $5.2 million.
-In addition, the Company will save approximately $1.0 million in budgeted drydocking costs during the fourth quarter

 About Scorpio Bulkers Inc.